This webpage contains affiliate links. See more details here.

 Breakfast and coffee, pasta making ‘factory’ (above a store on a normal street), Osteria del Sole (special bar), lovely lunch with tortellini in brodo, lasagna and tagliatelle ragu with wine.
 Then to deli to taste balsamic and finish at a famous gelateria for ice cream.
 Excellent tour thank you Mattio."

-During 4-hour classic Bologna food tour, you'll visit:
+During this 4-hour Bologna food tour, you’ll visit:

-Taste Bologna's guides really know their food - some are even professional cooks!
-They'll share their favourite places to eat during your stay in Bologna.
-Just let us know if you're vegetarian or need gluten-free options, and they'll take care of you!
+Taste Bologna’s guides are food experts—many are even professional cooks!
+They’ll share insider tips and their favorite places to eat in Bologna.
+Plus, if you’re vegetarian or need gluten-free options, just let them know, and they’ll take care of you!

 Delicious Bologna!